-Forget resolutions for 2021.
-After this past year, who needs the stress?
+Forget resolutions for 2023.
+After the uncertainty of the past year, who needs the stress?
 So this year, instead of making promises we are unlikely to keep, we suggest just aiming to take a step in the right direction.
 No commitments.
 No expectations.
 No stress.

 Image courtesy The St. James /Facebook

-If your belly got some extra jelly in 2020, you’re not alone.
+If your belly got some extra jelly in 2022, you’re not alone.
 Nor are you without options.
-The St. James is a 450,000 square foot fitness complex in Springfield.
+The St. James is a 450,000-square-foot fitness complex in Springfield.
 Yes, they have weights and machines and treadmills.
 But they also have NHL-regulation rinks, NBA-regulation courts, an Olympic pool, squash courts, a gymnastic training center, an obstacle course, and an indoor water park.
 It is truly a goliath of fitness and fun.
-For some of the same features, but on a smaller scale, visit Fairfax County RECenters and Community Centers, each of which has a special attraction—such as an Olympic-sized pool, skating rink, or indoor water park—in addition to fitness equipment and classes.
-(Just be sure to check hours and operational status before leaving home, as there may still be some restrictions in place.)
-There are also work-out-at-home options available for those who may not feel comfortable going to a gym quite yet.
+(And, just this past year, a smaller, second location opened in Reston Town Center!)
+For some of the same features, but on a smaller scale, visit Fairfax County Rec Centers and Community Centers, each of which has a special attraction—such as an Olympic-sized pool, skating rink, or indoor water park—in addition to fitness equipment and classes.

 Relocate your Zen.

 Life sometimes has a way of messing with your emotional and spiritual balance.
 And we have a way for you to get it back.
 Throughout the county, you’ll find spas with all sorts of treatments to bring your body and mind back into alignment.
-Or you can learn meditation online at the Mindfulness Practice Center of Fairfax.
-Or take an online yoga class from the county or one of the area’s many studios, like YogaWorks in Fairfax.
+Or you can learn meditation at the Mindfulness Practice Center of Fairfax (they also offer online classes!).
+Or take an online yoga class from the county or at one of the area’s many studios, like YogaWorks in Fairfax.
 Another way to find your Zen?
 Pay a visit to Meadowlark Botanical Gardens’ Korean Bell Garden – the only traditional public bell garden in the Western Hemisphere.

 Indulge in healthy antioxidants.